tsangsiu/Advent_of_Code_2021/2022/readme.md

 ### Day 18

 - The algorithm may not give the right answer when the lava is a hook-like shape.
 Flood fill algorithm might be a better algorithm for lava of general shapes.

+### Day 24

+- Strangely, my code for part 2 works for the actual input, but not the test input.